-That privately initiated requests for variations to the City Plan be considered on the following basis;

-- 1. Requests are to be in relation to specific sites only, and shall not affect broadly applicable City Plan provisions. - 2.
-Requests will not be granted where applying for resource consents would be a practical alternative. - 3.
-Such requests should not delay the Council's ability to make the majority of the City Plan operative in part. - 4.
-Any such variations are to be prepared by the applicants, at their expense, in consultation with relevant Council staff. - 5.
-The Council will consider any such variation on its merits but gives no assurance that it would introduce it, or if introduced as to its eventual decision on it. - 6.
-The Council would reserve the right to withdraw any such variation at any stage if it became protracted to the point where it affected the ability to make important parts of the City Plan operative. - 7.
-The Team Leader City Plan be given delegated authority to decide on requests to prepare variations to the City Plan under this policy.
+- Recommendation: That privately initiated requests for variations to the City Plan be considered on the following basis: - 1.
+That the requests are to be in relation to specific sites only by the owner of the fee simple of the land or any person who has agreed in writing, whether conditionally or unconditionally, to purchase the land or any leasehold estate or interest in the land, or to take a lease of the land, while the agreement remains in force, and shall not affect broadly applicable City Plan provisions. - 2.
+That the requests will not be granted where applying for resource consents would be a practical alternative. - 3.
+That such requests should not delay the Council's ability to make the majority of the City Plan operative in part. - 4.
+That any such variations are to be prepared by the applicants, at their expense, in consultation with relevant Council staff. - 5.
+That the Council will consider any such variation on its merits but gives no assurance that it would introduce it, or if introduced as to its eventual decision on it. - 6.
+That the Council will reserve the right to withdraw any such variation at any stage if it became protracted to the point where it affected the ability to make important parts of the City Plan operative. - 7.
+That the Team Leader City Plan be given delegated authority to decide on requests to prepare variations to the City Plan under this policy.
 All such variations are to be considered by the Regulatory and Consents Committee prior to public notification. - 8.
-Applicants shall agree to reimburse the Council for its actual and reasonable costs in processing the request and any subsequent variation.
+That applicants shall agree to reimburse the Council for its actual and reasonable costs in processing the request and any subsequent variation. - 9.
+That the policy on private variations be reviewed at the Regulatory and Consents Committee's December 2003 meeting.